Introduction

 2.9.1) At the start of the race the rider must attempt start his/her own bike without assistance.
 If the rider requires assistance after his/her line has left help will be allowed.

-2.9.2) A competitor who stops racing to assist an injured person will receive an averaged score (“Good Samaritan Points”) as the discretion of the Host
+2.9.2) A competitor who stops racing to assist an injured person will receive an averaged score (“Good Samaritan Points”) as the discretion of the Host Club and/or Competition Committee.

 2.10) All courses are to be marked with arrows and wrong way markers, where ribbon is used only where arrows are not feasible.
 Each loop must have a minimum of two checks to prevent competitors from course cutting.
 Riders must remain on the marked course.